Physician Board Recertification Standards of the ABPS

 In addition, a physician must maintain a full and unrestricted license in every state where he or she practices.
 A physician also must have reported at least 400 CME hours during the eight-year cycle, and must have had at least an average of 25 CME hours per year in his or her specialty.
 Also, an average of 50 questions of self-assessment CME examinations (as approved by the physician’s certifying board) must be completed annually until the final year of the eight-year cycle.
 That means a total of 350 completed questions of self-assessment CME examination must be reported to the ABPS at the end of the cycle, prior to recertification.

+At the ABPS, our non-discriminatory approach has endured since the ABPS’ founding in 1952, and today we remain committed to helping physicians gain personal and professional advancement while meeting increasing demands for patient care.
 To learn more about the rigorous physician board recertification standards of the ABPS, contact us today.
 The ABPS is the official board certifying body of the American Association of Physician Specialists, Inc.